reesaam/base_flutter_mvvm_getx_app/README_DEV.md

 # How to Manage

 ### lib/admin
-Everything that you need for Administration that mostly would be separated from the App,
+Everything that you need for Administration that mostly would be separated from the App, It mostly uses in the development phase.
+Checking widgets is possible this way.
+- Widget Test
+- Functionality Test
+- Components Test
+- Verifiers, Format Checkers or Regexes
+- Or any component that need to be checked or tested

-### lib/app
+### lib/components
-- Main Widgets and Components (Buttons, Dialogs, Indicators, AppBar, Drawer, ...)
+All Components would be placed here
+- Failures
+- Network
+- Storage
+- File Manipulation
+- Docs
+- Permissions
--
+- Notifications

 ### lib/core
+- This is the Core of the App, every Information or functionality which provides and creates core of the app
 - All Bindings, Routing, Core Elements, Extensions, ...
 - Core Functions (Data Manipulations Functions, AppExit, Connection Checker, ...) that you may need all over the App
-- Core Widgets that you can use globally all over the App
 - All Extensions and Data Manipulation Functions

-- Network Functions
+### lib/features
+- Main place and develop all features of the app, every page counted as features here

+### lib/shared
+- Model, Entities, Mappers or any type of data models which will use all over the app would place in this folder, they all mostly will decorate with `freezed` for ease of use.

-### lib/data
+### lib/ui_kit
-- App Info and Data
-- All Data and Resources you need
-- Global Entities and Models
+- Theme
+- Main Widgets (AppBar, Drawer, BottomNavigationBar, ...)
-- Storage and Data Functions and Implementation
+- Dialogs, Sheets and Prompts
+- All Widgets (TextField, Radio, Buttons, CheckBox, ...)

 ### Package Manipulation
 with Rename: